 Ajvar: A taste of summer all winter long

-In Serbia and other Balkan countries, ajvar is the traditional way to preserve sweet, red peppers from the summer’s harvest.
+In Serbia and other Balkan countries like Bosnia, Bulgaria, Croatia, and Macedonia, ajvar is the traditional way to preserve sweet, red peppers from the summer’s harvest.
 Bushels of red peppers are roasted and pureed (along with eggplant in some regions) to create enough ajvar to last through the winter.
 It is then jarred and processed, much the same way we would turn our garden’s tomatoes into salsa for canning.

 Traditionally, making ajvar is a family event.
 Since you’re taking care of the season’s harvest in one go, it’s nice to have all hands on deck.
 We just made a small batch, but as we stood around the grill roasting our peppers and eggplant, we could just imagine gathering with family and friends at the peak of pepper season for an ajvar making party.